 For best results, make like the opening credits of Nashville and read the following text aloud at high speed, in a booming carnival barker’s voice, starting with:

 The Altman Oscars!
 What better way to counter the day-late-dollar-short melancholy that surrounds the director’s award from an industry that ignored or misappreciated him for long periods of his durable career?
-Rather than dwell on Crash vs. Brokeback and the like, Cinemarati has concocted an alternate universe list of Oscar nominees drawn entirely from Altman’s filmography.
+Rather than dwell on Crash versus Brokeback and the like, Cinemarati has concocted an alternate universe list of Oscar nominees drawn entirely from Altman’s filmography.
 “I can’t pretend not to have somewhat mixed feelings about this,” writes contributor Brian Carr.
-“Here’s a guy that Hollywood turned its back on throughout the Reagan Eighties, a development which he turned to his advantage by directing a string of smaller-scale films starting with the outstanding Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean.
-His five nominations for directing over the years are certainly a sign of some appreciation for the man, but is there anything that can overcome the mortification of being defeated by Ron Howard?”
+“Here’s a guy that Hollywood turned its back on throughout the Reagan Eighties, a development which he turned to his advantage by directing a string of smaller-scale films starting with the outstanding Come Back to the Five & Dime, Jimmy Dean, Jimmy Dean.
+His five nominations for directing over the years are certainly a sign of some appreciation for the man, but is there anything that can overcome the mortification of being defeated by Ron Howard?
 The fantasy lineup is a delight, an Altman geek’s answer to fantasy football—a tribute to the filmmaker’s floating repertory company and a stealth ranking of all-time great Altman performances, songs, zooms, subtle visual gags and gratuitous nudity.
 (See below for more, more, MORE Altman nudity!)
 The Altman Best Actor and Actress categories include:

 Let the quibbling begin.
 What, no Warren Beatty for McCabe & Mrs. Miller?
 No Julianne Moore for supporting actress in Short Cuts?
 And where’s Keith Carradine’s “I’m Easy” from Nashville for best song?
 Does having won a real-world Oscar disqualify it?
 Damn you, lists; I reject you, then I seek you out.